gplv2/multi-monitors-bar_fapv2/README.md

 Original repository: https://github.com/spin83/multi-monitors-add-on

 Updated by: Frederyk, Claude, Github Copilot.
 (Mostly done by AI though.I only use 45 hours of my time to debug,prompt,debug,prompt,frustrated and repeat)

-## Changelog

-### Version 29 (Current)
-- Updated extension UUID to `multi-monitors-bar@frederykabryan`
-- Added support for GNOME Shell 45 and 46
-- Added `exclude-indicators` setting to prevent specific indicators from being transferred
-- Fildem indicator is now excluded by default, keeping it on the main monitor
-- Improved indicator filtering logic
-- Updated for Zorin OS 18 / Ubuntu 24.04 LTS compatibility
-- Improved installation script with version checking and better error handling